mnot’s blog

 and post the results in comments.
 I'm particularly interested in results from Java, .NET, Perl and Ruby libraries.

-Here it is as a link (without the double quotes), and using XmlHttpRequest (ditto).
+Here it is as a link, and using javascript (ditto).

 Here are a few preliminary results: